-The pathology can be traced back to the insufficient perfusion of cardiac tissue.
-At a perfusion rate of less than 25% of the normal blood flow, the tissue is damaged irreversibly, and after six to twelve hours, damages in the shape of yellowish focuses become visible light microscopically.
+The pathology of myocardial infarction can be traced to the insufficient perfusion of cardiac tissue.
+At a perfusion rate of less than 25% of the normal blood flow, the tissue is damaged irreversibly, and after 6–12 hours, damages in the shape of yellowish focuses become visible with light microscopy.

-A complete myocytolysis takes place, the cell nuclei starts to pale and the cross striations get blurred.
+Complete myocytolysis takes place, the cell nuclei starts to pale, and the cross striations get blurred.
 Granulation tissue with a hemorrhagic edge and numerous peripheral leukocytes develop a few days later.
-After only two weeks whitish scar tissue develops.
+After only 2 weeks, whitish scar tissue develops.

 The typical pain symptoms can also point to unstable angina pectoris, with the exception that there is no increase in troponin.
-Especially when pain spreads to the upper abdomen, the symptoms can be mistaken for an acute abdomen.
-Another differential diagnosis to be considered is Takotsubo-cardiomyopathy, which is often caused by emotional stress.
+Particularly, when pain spreads to the upper abdomen, the symptoms can be mistaken for an acute abdomen.
+Another differential diagnosis to be considered is Takotsubo cardiomyopathy, which is often caused by emotional stress.

 ECG changes can also be caused by other diseases.
-ST-elevation can, e.g., also occur in the course of pericarditis or left ventricular hypertrophy, or low Q-spikes in the course of lung embolisms, the WPW-syndrome or hypertrophic cardiomyopathies.
+ST-elevation can also occur in pericarditis or left ventricular hypertrophy, while low Q-spikes can be noted in lung embolisms, Wolff-Parkinson-White syndrome, or hypertrophic cardiomyopathies.

-Furthermore, all other causes of thorax pain have to be distinguished from myocardial infarction, those including lung embolism, aortic dissection, tension pneumothorax and spontaneous rupture of the esophagus (Boerhaave-syndrome).
-Myocarditis and pericarditis, as well as musculo-skeletal thorax pain, also count as possible exam answers on the subject.
+Furthermore, all other causes of thoracic pain have to be distinguished from myocardial infarction, including lung embolism, aortic dissection, tension pneumothorax, and spontaneous rupture of the esophagus (Boerhaave-syndrome).
+Myocarditis and pericarditis, as well as musculoskeletal thoracic pain, are also differentials of myocardial infarction and are possible exam answers on the subject.

-Oxygen (4–8 l/min per nasal O2 tube) can be administered from the initial treatment until the diagnosis is confirmed.
-Additionally, it is recommended to elevate the upper body for relief (30º) in the case of dyspnea or heart insufficiency.
-Administering nitroglycerin (1 capsule or 2 puffs = 0.8 mg, 1–5 mg intravenously through a perfusor.
-Note: contraindicated in case of systolic blood pressure 90 mmHg and simultaneous administration of PDE-5 inhibitors), and morphine (3–5 mg intravenously every 5–10 minutes) can be administered when severe pain occurs.
+Oxygen (4–8 L/min per nasal O2 tube) can be administered from the initial treatment until the diagnosis is confirmed.
+Additionally, it is recommended to elevate the upper body for relief (30°) in the case of dyspnea or heart insufficiency.
+Administering nitroglycerin (1 capsule or 2 puffs = 0.8 mg, 1–5 mg intravenously through a perfusor (Note: nitroglycerin is contraindicated if systolic blood pressure is 90 mmHg).
+The simultaneous administration of PDE-5 inhibitors and morphine (3–5 mg intravenously every 5–10 minutes) can be administered when severe pain occurs.

-Furthermore, all patients receive aspirin (initial dose 150–300 mg) as well as heparin (UFH 70 IE/kg KG or NMH) and a P2Y12 inhibitor such as clopidogrel (initial dose 300 mg).
-Intramuscular injections should be avoided since they lead to an unspecific increase of CK-levels.
-The administration of beta-blockers and ACE-inhibitors respectively AT1 receptor antagonists is also indicated unless there is a contraindication.
+Furthermore, all patients receive aspirin (initial dose 150–300 mg) as well as heparin (UFH 70 IE/kg, KG or LMWH) and a P2Y12 inhibitor such as clopidogrel (initial dose 300 mg).
+Intramuscular injections should be avoided since they lead to a non-specific increase of CK-levels.
+The administration of beta-blockers and ACE-inhibitors and AT1 receptor antagonists is also indicated unless there is a contraindication.

-A cardiac catheter has to be used for diagnosis in the case of non-ST-segment elevation myocardial infarction, which can be performed between 2 to 72 hours after the incident, depending on the risk factors of the respective patient.
-In the case of ST-segment elevation myocardial infarction, the obstructed coronary vessel has to be revascularized as quickly as possible by means of PCI, because “Time is Muscle“.
-The primary PCI is the therapy of choice and should be performed within 90 minutes.
+Cardiac catheterization has to be used for diagnosis of NSTEMI, and can be performed between 2 and 72 hours after the incident, depending on the risk factors of the respective patient.
+In the case of STEMI, the obstructed coronary vessel has to be revascularized as quickly as possible by means of PCI.
+Primary PCI is the therapy of choice and should be performed within 90 minutes.

-Alternatively, a conservative therapy of fibrinolytics and thrombolytics for reperfusion can be performed.
-The substances used are streptokinase, alteplase, reteplase, and tenecteplase, all of which accompany heparin therapy.
+Alternatively, a conservative therapy of fibrinolytics and thrombolytics for reperfusion can be administered.
+The substances used are streptokinase, alteplase, reteplase, and tenecteplase, all of which should accompany heparin therapy.
 Alternatively, fondaparinux or enoxaparin may be administered.
-It is crucial to ensure that no contraindications such as hemorrhages exist and that the STEMI is fresh, in which case an acute PTCA is not possible.
+It is crucial to ensure that no contraindications such as hemorrhages exist and that the STEMI is recent, in which case an acute PTCA is not possible.

 Subsequently, more therapy is necessary to avoid coronary rethrombosis.
-Dual platelet inhibition is typically employed in this process, and in the case of aspirin, it is combined with ticagrelor, prasugrel or clopidogrel.
-The platelet aggregation inhibition using ASS has to be continued throughout life, whereas the inhibition by means of P2Y12 inhibitors is only used for 12 months following the infarction.
+Dual platelet inhibition is typically employed in this process, and in the case of aspirin, it is combined with ticagrelor, prasugrel, or clopidogrel.
+Platelet aggregation inhibition using ASA has to be continued throughout life, whereas, inhibition by means of P2Y12 inhibitors is only used for 12 months following the infarction.

-Besides, all patients receive cholesterol-lowering agents, such as statins.
-The intake of beta-blockers decreases the reinfarction risk as well as the risk of arrhythmia-related to sudden cardiac death.
+Moreover, all patients should receive cholesterol-lowering agents, such as statins.
+The intake of beta-blockers decreases the reinfarction risk as well as the risk of arrhythmia-related and sudden cardiac death.

 Complications of Myocardial Infarction

-The complications that come with myocardial infarction are extensive, and their severity depends on the degree of myocardial damage.
+The complications associated with myocardial infarction are extensive, and their severity depends on the degree of myocardial damage.

 One can distinguish between early and late complications, the transition between those phases lying at about 48 hours following the infarction.
-The early complications include cardiac arrhythmias that develop when an area of the myocardium is under-supplied.
+Early complications include cardiac arrhythmias that develop when an area of the myocardium is under-supplied.
 Ventricular fibrillation, which accounts for 80% of deaths due to myocardial infarction, frequently occurs within the first few four hours following the infarction.
-Premature ventricular contractions or atrial fibrillation can occur as well.
+Premature ventricular contractions or atrial fibrillation can also occur.

 Depending on what area is damaged, right or left heart failure and cardiogenic shock may occur, or damage in the papillary muscle may lead to an insufficiency of the atrioventricular valves.
 After ventricular fibrillation, congestive heart failure due to cardiac insufficiency is the second most frequent cause of death in patients of myocardial infarction.

-The long-term complications include myocardial aneurysms that can rupture.
-The myocardium may rupture, too.
+Long-term complications include myocardial aneurysms that can rupture.
+The myocardium may also rupture.
 Arterial embolisms, arrhythmias, and insufficiencies also count as long-term complications.
-As a result of the infarction, pericarditis can occur up to six weeks later.
+As a result of the infarction, pericarditis can occur up to 6 weeks later.

 Prevention of Myocardial Infarction

 Since 95% of the cases of acute coronary syndrome are manifestations of coronary heart disease, the disease can be prevented.
-This means that first and foremost the risk factors, especially the main risk factors, which are high cholesterol, arterial hypertension, diabetes mellitus, and nicotine abuse must be addressed.
-Patients themselves should strive to live a healthy lifestyle by paying attention to nutrition and exercise.
+Thus, risk factors, especially the main risk factors, which are high cholesterol, arterial hypertension, diabetes mellitus, and nicotine abuse must first be addressed.
+Patients should be advised to live a healthy lifestyle by paying attention to nutrition and exercise.
 However, these approaches can be supported with drugs.